Happy children waving Norwegian flags during the 17th of May parade in Trondheim, 1945

 Flags, Music and Ice Cream

-As mentioned earlier, what you typically will see today at the 17th of May, is a children’s parade as the key part of the festivities on Constitution Day.
+What you typically will see today on the 17th of May is a children’s parade as the key part of the festivities on Constitution Day.
 It’s a beautiful, noisy sight!
-With music, paroles for kindergarden and schools, and loads of kids dressed up in their finest outfits – for example the national costume, bunad.
-Most wave with Norwegian flags, and shouting “hooray!” to the tunes of the band in the foreground.
-There are noisy flutes, ice cream all over the place and glittering bunad jewlery.
+With music, paroles for kindergartens and schools, and loads of kids dressed up in their finest outfits – for example the national costume, bunad.
+Most wave Norwegian flags, shouting “hooray!” to the tunes of the band in the foreground.
+There are noisy flutes, ice cream all over the place, and glittering bunad jewelry.
 This happens in villages and cities all over Norway, big or small.

 The Norwegian Children’s Parade on May 17th is not just a procession; it’s a heartfelt celebration of a nation’s unity, cultural heritage, and commitment to democracy.
 As the children proudly march through the streets, they carry the hopes and dreams of Norway’s future.
 It’s a day when Norway comes together as one big family, and who better to represent that feeling than our children?